Janet Waldo: Animation

 In television animation, she played Judy Jetson in all versions of the Hanna-Barbera television series The Jetsons.
 Waldo was the last surviving main cast member of the original The Jetsons series.
 In 1964–66, she took over the role of Pearl Slaghoople on The Flintstones, which was originally played by Verna Felton.
 Waldo reprised Mrs. Slaghoople on the Flintstones TV films I Yabba-Dabba Do! and Hollyrock-a-Bye Baby in the 1990s.
 She later provided the voices for Nancy in Shazzan, Granny Sweet in The Atom Ant/Secret Squirrel Show, Josie in Josie and the Pussycats, and Josie and the Pussycats in Outer Space, and Penelope Pitstop in both Wacky Races and The Perils of Penelope Pitstop.
-She later guest-starred in Thundarr the Barbarian as Circe in the episode "Island of the Body Snatchers.”
+She later guest-starred in Thundarr the Barbarian as Circe in the episode "Island of the Body Snatchers”.

-Further guest-starring roles include Beth Crane, a descendant of Ichabod Crane, in the episode "The Headless Horseman of Halloween" from The Scooby-Doo Show in 1976 and as Aggie Wilkins/Witch McCoy in the episode "The Ozark Witch Switch" in 1977.
+Further guest-starring roles included Beth Crane, a descendant of Ichabod Crane, in the episode "The Headless Horseman of Halloween" from The Scooby-Doo Show in 1976 and as Aggie Wilkins/Witch McCoy in the episode "The Ozark Witch Switch" in 1977.
 The following year, she voiced both Arlene Wilcox, twin sister of the 'Witch of Salem' and the witch in the episode "To Switch a Witch " from the third season of Scooby Doo, Where Are You! in 1978.
 She voiced Morticia Addams in the short-lived 1973 cartoon series adaptation of The Addams Family.
 Waldo was the voice of Princess and Susan in the English-language version of Kagaku ninja tai Gatchaman, known as Battle of the Planets, and Hogatha in The Smurfs.

-Later life
+Later career

 In 1990, shortly after completing her role as Judy Jetson in Jetsons: The Movie, she was abruptly replaced as Judy by pop star Tiffany.
 The executive decision of Universal Pictures caused casting director Andrea Romano to say it was "a huge mistake on so many levels" and Romano asked that her name be removed from the credits.
 Romano received volumes of hate mail despite her stance on the casting change.
 Voice director Gordon Hunt reportedly asked Tiffany to sound more like Waldo.
 According to Iwao Takamoto by the time of the film's release, Tiffany's fame had waned.
 He quipped, "The punch line, of course, is that fifteen years after the fact, Janet Waldo is still working while for most people, saying the name Tiffany automatically brings to mind a lamp."

 Ultimately, Waldo patched things up with Hanna-Barbera and continued acting on their television series.
 The movie version of The Jetsons was a box-office disappointment and a critical failure with most of the negative reviews directed at Tiffany's acting and the replacement of the original voice of Judy Jetson.

-Personal life
+Personal life and death

-Waldo married playwright Robert E. Lee in 1948, they remained married until his death in 1994.
+Waldo married playwright Robert E. Lee on March 19, 1948.
+They remained married until his death in 1994.
 Together they had two children: Jonathan Barlow Lee (born 1952) and Lucy V. Lee (born 1956).